Business name: Zukul

 (a) Beginner Level Package – You earn $10 on level 1 of every Zukul beginner package you sell on level 1, $5 on level 2 and $4 on level 3.

-(b) Intermediate Level Package – You earn $11 on level 1 for the every Zukul intermediate package you sell, earn $6 on level 2 and $5 on level 3.
+(b) Intermediate Level Package – You earn $11 on level 1 for every Zukul intermediate package you sell, earn $6 on level 2 and $5 on level 3.

 (c) Advanced Level Packages – You earn $50 on level 1 for every advanced package you sell on level 1, earn $30 on level 2 and $10 on level 3.

-There is a reason why membership to join Zukul is a bit expensive as compared to other normal programs which do not apply MLM and this is because of the flow of money involved.
+There is a reason why membership to join Zukul is a bit expensive as compared to other normal programs that do not apply MLM and this is because of the flow of money involved.

 Since you have down lines in MLM, you will get money from each of your down lines’ own referrals.